National Endowment for the Humanities Postdoctoral Fellowships

-Program in Early American Economy and Society (PEAES) Post-Doctoral Fellowships support research in the collections of the Library Company and other nearby institutions into the origins and development of the early American economy, broadly conceived, to roughly 1850.
-The fellowships provide scholars the opportunity to investigate the history of commerce, finance, technology, manufacturing, agriculture, internal improvements, economic policy making and other topics.
-Applicants may be citizens of any country, and they must hold a Ph.D. by September 1, 2018.
-The stipend is $40,000 for the academic year, or if the award is divided between two scholars, $20,000 per semester.
+Program in Early American Economy and Society (PEAES) Postdoctoral Fellowships support research in residence in the collections of the Library Company and nearby institutions into the origins and development of the early American economy, broadly conceived, to roughly 1850.
+The fellowships provide scholars the opportunity to investigate such topics as history of commerce, finance, technology, manufacturing, agriculture, internal improvements, and economic policy making.
+The stipend is $50,000 for the academic year or $25,000 per semester.

 Applicants may be citizens of any country and must hold a PhD by September 1 of the year of application.
 Senior scholars are particularly encouraged to apply.
 PEAES Postdoctoral Fellowships are tenable from September 1 through May 31 and may be awarded for a single semester or full academic year.

 Program in African American History (PAAH) Mellon Postdoctoral Fellowships

 The Mellon Scholars Research Fellowship Program promotes research in the Library Company’s collections to enhance the production of scholarly work in African American history of the 17th, 18th, and 19th centuries.
 The stipend of $50,000 is for the academic year.
 Applicants may be citizens of any country, and they must hold a PhD by September 1 of the year of application.

 The application period for 2022–23 fellowships has ended.
 Applications for 2023–24 fellowships will open later this year.